Follow the troubleshooting steps in this article if messages from your domain are:

 - Sent to recipients’ spam folders

-Important: Organizations that receive incoming email can choose to reject or quarantine messages, even when messages pass DMARC checks.
+Important: Organizations that get incoming email can choose to reject or quarantine certain messages, even if those messages pass DMARC checks.
 Read details in RFC 7489.
 To help prevent legitimate messages from being sent to spam, email senders should follow our best practices for sending email.

 Verify messages pass authentication